mhackampari/powerset/README.md

 ### Performance measurement

+The benchmark was performed with the following setup:
+ - CPU: Intel Core i5-6300 @ 2.40 GHz, 2 Cores, 4 Logical Processors
+ - RAM: 8GB
+ - OS: Microsoft Windows 10 Enterprise Build 17763

 The best performing algorithm is `powerset_pythonic`.
 Note that all algorithms fail with `MemoryError` from length subset of 25.
+The error is caused by the inherent space complexity of the algorithm which is very demanding in term of space allocation.

 ![Powerset performance measurement](./images/performance_test.PNG)